MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 Getting Started

 <details><summary> Download the apk from releases, install it, and you're ready to launch!<br>
                    <br> Prefer Google Play?
-Head here ->[ (https://play.google.com/store/apps/details?id=com.moondev.moonala)
+Head here -> (https://play.google.com/store/apps/details?id=com.moondev.moonala)

   </summary>

   <br><br> A popup will display on the very first run with optional setups, it can be recalled by holding Lunar Features in the menu.
-    Due to way the code is currently set up, If you are on android 5-8 the releases will probably be unstable.
-We currently do testing on an android 14 device and occasionally when the chance arises an android 9 device.
+    Due to way the code is currently set up, If you are on android 7-10 the releases will probably be untested.
+We currently do testing on an android 14 device and occasionally when the chance arises an android 13 device.
 Once we are able to test more android versions, we will address stability issues on them.
-For now, we can say android 9+ SHOULD be completely crash free, but we have not tested every website there is or anything, so there is still a chance.
-One more small quirk, the app is suppose to be fully optional on permissions, but on android 9 if you use downloads it will require storage permissions or it will crash without them.</details>
+For now, we can say android 11+ SHOULD be completely crash free, but we have not tested every website there is or anything, so there is still a chance.
+One more small quirk, the app is suppose to be fully optional on permissions, but on android 9 and below if you use downloads it will require storage permissions.</details>

 ---
 Contributing<br>
 Bug fixes, feature ideas, docs, updates, etc all welcome.
 In order of severity, issues **will** be taken care of. <br>
- "Suckin' At Something Is The First Step To Being Sorta Good At Something."
+ "Suckin' At Something Is The First Step To Being Sorta Good At Something." - a knowledgeable one once said this.